Reports: Broncos' Sutton has torn ACL, Lock out 2-6 weeks | Sports-Games

 Reports: Broncos' Sutton has torn ACL, Lock out 2-6 weeks

 Denver Broncos wide receiver Courtland Sutton suffered a torn ACL in Sunday's loss in Pittsburgh and is out for the season, multiple outlets reported Monday.
-Quarterback Drew Lock sustained a shoulder injury during the 26-21 setback to the Steelers and is expected to be sidelined for two to six weeks, Mike Klis of Denver's 9News reported.
+Quarterback Drew Lock also sustained a severe rotator cuff strain during the 26-21 setback to the Steelers and is expected to be sidelined for at least two weeks, per multiple reports.

 Sutton caught three passes for 66 yards before being ruled out in the third quarter with a knee injury and leg cramps.
 An MRI exam on Monday confirmed the severity of the knee injury, NFL Network and ESPN both reported.
 Sutton, 24, missed the Broncos' season opener due to a sprained AC joint in his right shoulder.